ruanjonker/cassandra_playroom/README.md

 and Grafana.
 The purpose of this project is for those who want to familiarize themselves with Apache Cassandra.

-_Reaper is running with the `memory` backend, so it will lose all configuration when the container is restarted._

 Metrics are collected through the `JMX Exporter form Prometheus` java agent (injected via a JAR on each cassandra node).